eviltester/thingifier/challenger/src/main/resources/content/tools/clients.md

   - Custom Verb support
   - Repeating or cloning earlier requests
   - View history of requests/responses
+  - Does not send diagnostic information to server
 - Bonus
   - Data driven requests
   - Output log of test sessions